tgk/nephrite/README.md

 Any non-jade files will be served statically.

 nephrite uses [clj-jade](https://github.com/ryangreenhall/clj-jade) by Ryan Greenhall for generating html from jade files.
-It integrates quite nicely with in Clojure projects.

 ## Usage